Support for children who are Looked After or Adopted from care

 Children who are Looked After or Adopted from Care are eligible for the following:

-We send out eligibility letters to all rising 2 year old children who are in county and looked after by Worcestershire.
-Where a child is newly looked after or comes from out of county, or you have completed your adoption of your child, you may need to submit an application.
+We send out eligibility letters to all rising two year old children who live in and are looked after by Worcestershire.
+Where a child is newly looked after or is looked after by another Local Authority, or you have completed the adoption of your child, you may need to submit an application.
 This can be found on the two Year old funding information pages.

 Early Years Pupil Premium

 To receive EYPP a child must be in receipt of three and four-year-old funding and the family must meet at least 1 of the following criteria:

 - Support under part 5 of the Immigration and Asylum Act 1999